julianoaj/docker-php-laravel-nginx-mysql/README.md

 <p>With Docker Compose I'm running three containers, each one with: Nginx, PHP (with composer, xdebug and configs) and MySql.</p>

 <p>
-If you are a beginner with docker, don't feel tied in the same configuration of this environment.
-If you want to change, add or modify any of the follow steps fell free to do it, the purpose of this guide is to just give you some reference and help.
+The purpose of this guide is to give some reference and help, don't feel tied in the same configs.
 </p>

 <section style="padding: 10px;">